Alfred P. Thorne: Innovative View of Development in Jamaica

 He was invited to join the research staff of the University of the West Indies in December of 1953.
 During his time there, he conducted a study that was published as a national income study of the economy of Jamaica, funded by the university, the British Government and the Government of Jamaica.
-It was the first disciplined and thorough look at the developing economy of Jamaican.
+It was the first disciplined and thorough look at the developing economy of Jamaica.
 Thorne's approach to the study was an innovation that used accounting as a framework to trace the flow of income from one economic sector to the next.
 The report of this study was published as the monograph in 1955.
 The monograph was praised for its innovations in national income accounting and use in economic planning and forecasting in a review by Professor Ursula Hicks of Oxford University.
 The February, 1957 review referred to as "...sufficient to demonstrate to any developing country the great value of such knowledge for the successful planning of the development process."
 The monograph also became required reading at some of the leading universities.
 The research published in that study has been widely utilized by economists.